Gaspode tries to stand up to a wolf pack to defend a sleeping Carrot.

 The scene where Vetinari is talking to Leonard about Lady Margolotta.
 It's not very long and quite oblique in some places, but then again this is Vetinari we're talking about here.
 It shows that Vetinari does have a heart after all.

 The scene in the embassy when Sam and Sybil are trying to sleep, and keep getting woken by Igor removing the animals, with them guessing the animal before going back to sleep.
-I found it very heartwarming when they both woke up, guessed "swordfish" at the same time, and then both went back to sleep.
+I found it very heartwarming when they both woke up to a 'thunk-AIEE-twawawang', guessed "swordfish" at the same time, and then both went back to sleep.
 They're just so perfect for each other.

 Igor gets one towards the end of the book.
 After he's attacked by Wolfgang and near death Igor tells Vimes which parts of his body are still in good shape so that the other Igors can use them to help people, specifically mentioning an old woman who could use his hip.
 He dies once Vimes assures him he'll pass the message on.
 The Igors may squick some readers out but they're some of the most compassionate people on the Disc.